FreeCAD/FreeCAD-documentation/wiki/Localisation.md

 **AdditionalLanguageDomainEntries** - to add entirely new languages to FreeCAD that are not currently supported by the source code, you can use this user preference to add to the list of available languages.
 The format of the languages is \"Language Name\"=\"code\"; for example:

     <FCText Name="AdditionalLanguageDomainEntries">"Esperanto"="eo";"French"="fr";</FCText>

 **AdditionalTranslationsDirectory** - add an additional directory for FreeCAD to search for \*.qm files.
 This location will take precedence over \$userAppDataDir/translations and \$resourceDir/translations.
-For example,
+For example:

     <FCText Name="AdditionalTranslationsDirectory">C:/Users/FreeCADUser/TestTranslations</FCText>

 ## Translate the FreeCAD wiki